Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Freezing via Lindblad dissipation

 This implies that the diagonal elements just follow the evolution of the off-diagonals $\dot\rho_{\ell\ell} = -\ii \sum_{n\neq \ell} \bra{\ell} \hat H \ket{n} \rho_{n\ell} + \ii \sum_{n\neq \ell} \bra{n} \hat H \ket{\ell} \rho_{\ell n}$, whereas the off-diagonal matrix elements will for large $\Gamma$ rapidly approach a flow equilibrium value (denoted by overbars) that is given by the diagonals

 By eliminating the off-diagonal matrix elements in the equation for the diagonals, we obtain a rate equation

 which evolves slowly -- with rates of order $\ord\{\hat H^2/\Gamma\}$ -- towards a complete statistical mixture.
-The stronger the dissipation in comparison to the system Hamiltonian, the slower is this secondary evolution, and as we have expressed the problem in the eigenbasis of $\hat L$, its eigenstates are precisely the ones that are stabilized.
+The stronger the dissipation in comparison to the system Hamiltonian, the slower is this secondary evolution, and as we have expressed the problem in the eigen-basis of $\hat L$, its eigen-states are precisely the ones that are stabilized.

 While Lindblad dynamics is typically observed in weak-coupling scenarios, we stress that the Zeno inhibition may be observed when $H_S$ is small in comparison to $\Gamma$.
 Furthermore, a frozen evolution due to strong dissipation can also be observed beyond Lindblad master equation scenarios as we show for a particular example in App.~\ref{SEC:general_slow}